riki343/slate/source/index.html.md

-userName    | string  | username of user that post a message userAvatar  | string  | avatar url of user that post a message eventId     | integer | id of event assigned to chat room, null if it's general chat room message
+userName    | string  | username of user that post a message userAvatar  | string  | avatar url of user that post a message eventId     | integer | id of event assigned to chat room, null if it's general chat room message resourceUrl | string  | url of photo or video posted into chat(message types: 'photo', 'video'), null for other message types('message', 'event')

 <aside class="notice">
  action contain "post_message"